web-platform-tests/interop/2024/planning-process.md

 Interop 2024 and the set of accepted proposals will be announced in January 2024.

+(This timeline can be adjusted as needed, at any time, by consensus of the Interop Team.)

 ### Call for Proposal Period

 An open call for proposals will begin on a specific date, and run for three weeks.